-Read and mark Toni Morrison's "Recitatif" (Course Documents)
+• Read and mark Toni Morrison's "Recitatif" (Course Documents)

-- Last day of class. - Read and mark Barack Obama's "A More Perfect Union" (Course Documents) - Quotation Assignment #2 is due.
+- Last Class - Read and mark Barack Obama's "A More Perfect Union" (Course Documents) - Quotation Assignment #2 is due.
 Please download and type directly into the template for the quotation assignment (see the Assignments section of the class web page).
 Submit completed assignment to the "Quotation Assignment #2" portion of the Dropboxes section of the class web page in Blackboard.

-Wednesday, May 2, 2018
+Friday, May 3, 2019

-- No class: we don't meet after 4/30 except for the final exam. - Final draft of Paper #2 due.
+- NO CLASS - Final draft of Paper #2 due.
 Post to both the discussion board and the dropbox.
 See the paper checklist in the handouts section for details.